davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [@fig:depth].
-The depth distributions are largely normal, with modes ranging from 35 to 52 km.
+The depth distributions are largely normal, with modes ranging from 40 to 53 km.
-The low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
+Within the Crystal Knob sample set, the low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
-The scale of the errors within a single sample reflects the barometer's sensitivity to small variations in Ca concentrations.
+The scale of the errors within a single sample reflects the barometer's strong covariance with major-element thermometers, as well as its sensitivity to small variations in Ca concentrations.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself.
 The low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a mode ~10 km shallower than that of the other samples (CK-3 and CK-6) at similar temperature.
+The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) at similar temperature.
+The fact that temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature cohort (CK-4 and CK-6) may point to these samples being derived from a greater depth within the distribution of Ca-in-olivine depths.

 Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from relatively deep within the spinel stability field, at depths of ~40 km or greater.
-This preference is amplified by comparisons with heat flow datasets.
+This preference is amplified by comparisons with depth estimates of the thermal state of the mantle lithosphere derived from regional heat flow datasets.

 ### Comparisons with steady-state heat flow